Building Resilient Infrastructure and Communities (BRIC)

 A natural hazard is a natural phenomenon that might have a negative effect on humans or the environment.
 A few New Mexico specific examples include flash flooding, wildfires, droughts, thunderstorms, and earthquakes.
 There are 14 natural hazards identified in the state’s Hazard Mitigation Plan.
 These hazards are distinct from human-caused hazards, which are not eligible for natural hazard mitigation funding.

 What can I do with this grant?

-FEMA requires state, territorial, tribal, and local governments to develop and adopt hazard mitigation plans as a condition of receiving for project funding.
-Through effective mitigation planning and the implementation of mitigation strategies greater risk reduction can be achieved.
-State, tribal, and local governments undertake hazard mitigation planning to identify risks and vulnerabilities related to natural disasters.
-Through planning, they develop long-term strategies for protecting people and property from future events.
-Mitigation plans are key to breaking the cycle of disaster damage, reconstruction, and repeated damage.
-Hazard mitigation plan must be updated and receive FEMA approval every 5 years.
+FEMA requires state, territorial, tribal, and local governments to develop and adopt hazard mitigation plans as a condition for receiving project funding.
+Mitigation plans play a critical role in breaking the cycle of disaster, damage, reconstruction, and repeated damage.
+With these plans, communities can identify risks and vulnerabilities related to natural disasters in their communities, and they can develop long-term strategies for protecting people and property from future events.
+Hazard mitigation plan must be updated and receive FEMA approval every five years.

 Who can apply?

 Applications are submitted to the DHSEM Mitigation Unit, which administers the BRIC grant funds awarded by FEMA.
 Eligible subrecipients include state agencies, federally recognized tribal governments, and communities including local governments, cities, townships, counties, and special district governments.
 Eligible sub-applicants may apply for funding on behalf of individuals, businesses, and non-profits.
 If submitting a project application, a FEMA-approved hazard mitigation plan (HMP) is required by the application deadline and at the time of award (44 CFR 201).